radio0but/LXD-Control-Center/README.md

 to see the UI go to http://localhost:8082/

 Go to http://localhost:8082/admin to change your password and add users.
-Users need to have staff permission to access LXD-COntrol-Center
+Users need to have staff permission to access LXD-Control-Center